open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 **Main Success Scenario**

-1. Sender chooses files to be included in CDOC2 container and specifies the target filename and path for CDOC2 container.
+1. Sender chooses files to be included in CDOC 2.0 container and specifies the target filename and path for CDOC 2.0 container.
 2. Sender enters identifiers for each Recipient.
 3. Client creates a content encryption key (CEK).
 4. Client creates a key capsule for each Recipient, encrypt for each Recipient a content encryption key and adds it to the corresponding key capsule.